Volodymyr199606/Car_Dealer_Ship/README.md

 ![Exiting](Images/Exiting.PNG)

-## 🚀 This project is a great example of a simple but effective inventory management system, demonstrating the use of basic Java programming concepts and file handling in Java.
+#### 🚀 This project is a great example of a simple but effective inventory management system, demonstrating the use of basic Java programming concepts and file handling in Java.

+### All in all, this Car Dealership Management System is a practical and efficient tool for managing a car dealership.
+Its combination of powerful features and simple operation make it a valuable asset for any dealership.